Nicholas Elliott: Death of Commander Crabb

 In 1956, during Nikita Khrushchev's visit to Britain, the Soviet Sverdlov-class cruiser Ordzhonikidze visited Portsmouth Harbour.
 The Royal Navy was interested in the anti-submarine warfare equipment carried under the cruiser's stern.
 Elliott arranged for Crabb, an experienced ex-naval frogman, to investigate.
 He made one run under the ship, came back for an extra pound weight for his next attempt and failed to return from the second dive.
 Elliott speculated in his autobiography that Crabb suffered equipment failure.
-Subsequent criticism of Crabb, whom Elliott believed to be a brave and honourable officer and who had undertaken operations of the same kind before, was resented by Elliott.
+Subsequent criticism of Crabb, who Elliott believed to be a brave and honourable officer and who had undertaken operations of the same kind before, was resented by Elliott.
 The Soviets, who had reported a diver in trouble near the stern, did not complain but also denied responsibility for Crabb's death.
 The matter leaked, Prime Minister Anthony Eden protested that he had not been informed, and adverse publicity ensued.
 Elliott claimed to have been told the operation had been cleared by the Foreign Office.

 Escape of Kim Philby

 In With My Little Eye, Elliott gives an account of his last contacts with Kim Philby, in 1963.
 Philby, with whom Elliott had worked in Beirut, had been a friend, and Elliott felt his betrayal bitterly.
 He volunteered to confront Philby to obtain a written confession of his espionage.
 Though Philby did confess to Elliott, he delayed signing a confession and fled to Moscow, where he was granted Soviet citizenship.
 Public criticism of MI6, which had failed to guard against his escape, was significant.
 Elliott, however, felt he could not have prevented Philby's flight.

+The British espionage television series, A Spy Among Friends, based on the book by Ben Macintyre, depicts Elliott's role in Philby's career.
+Elliott is played by Damian Lewis.

 Collusion

-According to author Ben Macintyre, who wrote a book on Philby, it is possible that Philby was allowed to flee to Moscow to avoid an embarrassing trial and records suspicions that a typical British Establishment old boy network had intervened for the mutual convenience of MI6 and Philby.
+According to Ben Macintyre, it is possible that Philby was allowed to flee to Moscow to avoid an embarrassing trial and records suspicions that a typical British Establishment old boy network had intervened for the mutual convenience of MI6 and Philby.